UCI-TPL/ics169-china-punks/README.md

 Contorl:Left-Click to select characters

-After selection: Player HUD will come out which will have Attack Button, Move Button and Reset Button
+After selection: Buttons will show on the bottom of scene which will include Attack Button, Skill Button and PickUp Button.